Infineon/arduino-motix-btn99x0/docs/hw-platforms.rst

 Known Issues
 ^^^^^^^^^^^^
-* **When using the Infineon `XMC for Arduino`_ boards**: The analog input pins **cannot** be set as analog outputs, which affects current and temperature measurement on these boards.
+* When using the Infineon `XMC for Arduino`_ boards: The analog input pins **cannot** be set as analog outputs, which affects current and temperature measurement on these boards.
 If you want to use this functionality please use jumper wires to different pins.
-* **When using the Infineon `XMC for Arduino`_ boards**: PWM functionality works only on XMC for Arduino >= 2.0.1
+* When using the Infineon `XMC for Arduino`_ boards: PWM functionality works only on XMC for Arduino >= 2.0.1

 .. _`XMC for Arduino`: https://github.com/Infineon/XMC-for-Arduino